How to treat bonsai tree mould white

 • Maintain proper humidity levels: After treating the white mould, it is important to maintain proper humidity levels to prevent its recurrence.
 Monitor the humidity in the area where your bonsai is placed and use a humidity tray or misting to create a suitable environment for the tree.

-See also How much water does a ficus bonsai need
+See also How old can a bonsai tree get

 By following these steps, you can successfully treat white mould on your bonsai trees and help them regain their health and beauty.